 Widgets are gadgets or gizmos that allow you to add various pieces of information to your Theme's sidebar content.
 Widgets, for example, can be used to add Categories, Archives, Blogroll, Recent Posts, and Recent Comments to your sidebar.
-The WordPress Twenty Twelve theme is an example of a widget compatible theme.
+The WordPress Twenty Sixteen theme is an example of a widget compatible theme.

 From the Appearance Menus Screen you can create and edit navigation menus for visitors use.

 The Background feature allows you to manage the look and feel of background for your theme.
 This option will only be present if the Theme author has configured the theme to allow this capability.
-For instance, the WordPress Twenty Twelve theme allows you to set the background image or the background color.
+For instance, the WordPress Twenty Sixteen theme allows you to set the background image or the background color.